 - The fact that the accelerated process was used or that the student had considered it cannot be disclosed to the inquiry committee established under the regular process.

 - No person (other than the student) involved in the accelerated process can be a member of the inquiry committee established under the regular process, unless the student has agreed.

 A-4.3.4 Regular process

-A-22.214.171.124 For academic misconduct allegations involving doctoral theses, the inquiry committee is formed and chaired by the vice-provost of graduate and postdoctoral studies.
-The committee shall consist of four members, including the vice-dean of graduate studies of the faculty where the student is enrolled.
+A-184.108.40.206 For academic misconduct allegations involving doctoral theses, the inquiry committee is formed and chaired by the vice-provost of graduate and postdoctoral studies (or the vice-provost's representative).
+The committee shall consist of four members, including the vice-dean of graduate studies (or equivalent) of the faculty where the student is enrolled.
 In cases of potential research misconduct, the director of the Office of Research Ethics and Integrity will be notified.

 - asks the student to submit in writing, within ten (10) working days, all information and documents relevant to the allegation;

 - requests any other information it considers relevant;

 - invites the student to appear before the committee at its next scheduled meeting.

 A-18.104.22.168 The student can be accompanied by a person of their choice when appearing before the committee.
 The person accompanying the student is there to provide support and can, therefore, assist the student during the meeting, keeping in mind that first and foremost, the exchange is between the faculty and the student.

 A-22.214.171.124 In cases of alleged academic misconduct involving more than one student, the accompanying person cannot be one of the other students involved in the case.